tenzir/tenzir/examples/jupyter/README.md

 this requires the demo data to be downloaded, which might not be ideal for development on the demo, but is practical for a quick demo setup.

-Arguments to this script are passed to the 'jupyter notebook' command.
+Arguments to this script are passed to the `jupyter notebook` command.
 Run with `--ip=<public ip>` to share the demo over the network.

 ## Prepare the environment